amrzakizakisalih-alt/Projet_INSA_dico/README.md

 Once you launch the program, the main menu dynamically updates based on your available data:

-  - ** `Manual Entry (1)` ** : Create new dictionaries by specifying the number of entries, words, and definitions.
+   **`Manual Entry (1)`** : Create new dictionaries by specifying the number of entries, words, and definitions.
 Files are automatically saved to disk.

-  Dictionary Manipulation (2): Load an existing dictionary file or manage an active one (search, add, modify, or delete entries, and view summaries).
+  **`Dictionary Manipulation (2)`**: Load an existing dictionary file or manage an active one (search, add, modify, or delete entries, and view summaries).

-  Cross-Linking (3): Select two distinct dictionaries to analyze text definitions and build interactive term-to-term links.
+  **`Cross-Linking (3)`**: Select two distinct dictionaries to analyze text definitions and build interactive term-to-term links.

-  Display Links (4): Inspect the relationships and cross-references generated between dictionaries.
+  **`Display Links (4)`**: Inspect the relationships and cross-references generated between dictionaries.

-  List Saved Files (5): View all active dictionary files currently stored or loaded in the session.
+  **`List Saved Files (5)`**: View all active dictionary files currently stored or loaded in the session.

-  Exit (6): Safely release all dynamically allocated memory and terminate the program.
+  **`Exit (6)`**: Safely release all dynamically allocated memory and terminate the program.

 ---

-## Technical Skills & Concepts Demonstrated
+## Technical skills & Concepts Demonstrated

-  Low-Level Memory Management: Custom allocation (malloc) and recursive freeing algorithms (free) designed specifically to prevent memory leaks across deeply nested multi-level dynamic structures.
+  **Low-Level Memory Management**: Custom allocation (malloc) and recursive freeing algorithms (free) designed specifically to prevent memory leaks across deeply nested multi-level dynamic structures.

-  String Manipulation & Parsing: Custom pointer arithmetic (liremot) for text tokenization, combined with case-insensitive comparisons (strcasecmp) and character validation filters (char_permis).
+  **String Manipulation & Parsing**: Custom pointer arithmetic (liremot) for text tokenization, combined with case-insensitive comparisons (strcasecmp) and character validation filters (char_permis).

-  Relational Data Modeling: Implementation of multi-level pointers to model complex lexical graphs and relational data structures entirely in standard C.
+  **Relational Data Modeling**: Implementation of multi-level pointers to model complex lexical graphs and relational data structures entirely in standard C.

 ## Future Improvements / Roadmap